hbctraining/Intro-to-rnaseq-hpc-O2/lessons/experimental_planning_considerations.md

  <img src="../img/Gene_products.png" width="400">

-To be translated into proteins, mRNA must undergo processing, as detailed below:
+To be translated into proteins, mRNA must undergo processing.
+In the figure below, the top strand in the image represents a gene in the DNA, comprised of the untranslated regions (UTRs) and the open read frame.
+Genes are transcribed into pre-mRNA, which still contains the intronic sequences.
+After post-transciptional processing, the introns are spliced out and a polyA tail and 5' cap are added to yield mature mRNA transcripts, which can be translated into proteins.

  <img src="../img/Gene_structure.png" width="600">

-In this figure, the top strand in the image represents a gene in the DNA, comprised of the untranslated regions (UTRs), highlighted in blue, and the open read frame, highlighted in red.
-Genes are transcribed into pre-mRNA, which still contains the intronic sequences.
-Transcription represents the blue portion of the image.
-After post-transciptional processing, the introns are spliced out and a polyA tail and 5' cap are added to yield mature mRNA transcripts.
-The mature mRNA transcripts can be translated into protein, shown in the red portion of the image.

 **While mRNA transcripts have a polyA tail, many of the non-coding RNA transcripts do not as the post-transcriptional processing is different for these transcripts.**